7 Fun Family Exercises for All Ages

 There’s no question that it’s important for your kiddos to keep moving.
 Research has shown the huge benefits of exercising: children who exercise daily are more likely to be physically, mentally and emotionally healthier than their peers who do not.
 But of course, it can be a challenge to entice kids away from all their many digital entertainment options for some family exercise.

-So how can you help your little couch potatoes get excited about moving?
+So how can you help your little ones get excited about moving?
 The good news is you don’t need any fancy equipment — just a few creative ideas.
-Here are seven fun exercises to try for family time fitness.
+Here are seven fun family exercises to try for family time fitness.

 Try a fitness scavenger hunt